ICPC-TUM/website/content/icpc/during.md

 ## Mindset

 Lastly, even though this is an adrenaline-packed contest situation, don't forget to have fun.
 Get up from your desk, have some pizza.
-Sometimes this change is enough to give you that "Heureka"-moment that lets you solve a problem.
+Sometimes this change is enough to give you that "Heureka"-moment that lets you finally solve a problem.
 Also, don't get stuck on something too hard.
 Sometimes your solution just does not work and that's okay.
 So take a step back and either try a different problem or free your thoughts and take a fresh approach.